void-linux/void-packages/CONTRIBUTING.md

 The reviewers will comment your pull request and point out which changes are needed before the template can be included.

-We recommend having only a single commit for pull request, so if you need to make changes in commits que already has a pull resquest, use the Following commands:
+We recommend having only a single commit for pull request, so if you need to make changes in commits but already have a pull request, use the following commands:

     $ git add <file>